 Keeping it sunny, keeping it cute!
 Whether it’s chilly or toasty outside, a sunroom has already been a MUST on my home wish list.
 There’s just something about being able to sip on coffee in a screened-in porch that gives me all the homey vibes I could dream of.
 It’s the little things that make the smallest home feel the coziest.

-Matching the brick with the exterior white color and have the painters also paint the concrete floor white really were the biggest game changers before decor and stencil painting came into play.
-My mother and I hand painted the floor with a stencil and while it was totally worth it, it was quite the ordeal to have done.
+Matching the brick with the exterior white color and having the painters also paint the concrete floor white really was the biggest game changers before decor and stencil painting came into play.
+My mother and I hand-painted the floor with a stencil and while it was totally worth it, it was quite the ordeal to have done.
 This was the perfect sized space to hand stencil, but anything larger than this room would have been quite the job to take on.

 What I really wanted this room to have were those black and white accents with pops of green full of plants and pillows that made me look like a crazy plant lady although they’re almost all succulents that don’t need much love at all.
 Work smarter and plant easier, y’all!

 This last section is by far my FAVORITE!
 Where the now plant wall is was once a door to my bedroom that we had closed in.
 The door made the inside of my master bedroom very choppy and awkward and closing it in truly changed the layout of that space.
 Once we closed and insulated this doorway, I was tasked with what to do to make this not quite look like an old door.
 There were many options: brick it in, paint it, add shelves and so on.
 I felt that you would still be able to see the bricked-in section and it wouldn’t look natural if we went that route.
 Shelves wouldn’t be deep enough to hold enough plants or watering jugs but then I thought what about a plant wall?!